dreikanter/ruby-bookmarks/README.md

 - [Peek](https://github.com/peek/peek) — status bar with debug information for Rails apps
 - [Jammit](http://documentcloud.github.io/jammit/) — an industrial strength asset packaging library for Rails, providing both the CSS and JavaScript concatenation and compression that you'd expect, as well as YUI Compressor, Closure Compiler, and UglifyJS compatibility, ahead-of-time gzipping, built-in JavaScript template support, and optional Data-URI / MHTML image and font embedding.
 - [Thinking Sphinx](https://github.com/pat/thinking-sphinx) — a library for connecting ActiveRecord to the Sphinx full-text search tool, and integrates closely with Rails (but also works with other Ruby web frameworks), http://pat.github.com/thinking-sphinx
-- [CarrierWave](https://github.com/carrierwaveuploader/carrierwave) — classier solution for file uploads for Rails, Sinatra and other Ruby web frameworks, https://github.com/carrierwaveuploader/carrierwave
+- [CarrierWave](https://github.com/carrierwaveuploader/carrierwave) — classier solution for file uploads for Rails, Sinatra and other Ruby web frameworks
 - [Kaminari](https://github.com/amatsuda/kaminari) — A Scope & Engine based, clean, powerful, customizable and sophisticated paginator for modern web app frameworks and ORMs
 - [dotenv](https://github.com/bkeepers/dotenv) — loads environment variables from .env into ENV in development